ayantika-khanra/ayantika-khanra.github.io/content/project/adventureworks_excel_dashboard/index.md

 {{< figure src="/images/excel/schema.png" class="round" >}}

+DAX:

 ### "Revenue, Profit & Volume" page of the Dashboard

 The first page focused on business metrics.

-- KPI cards:
+**KPI cards:**
 - Total Revenue (YTD)
 - Total Profit (YTD)
 - Profit Margin (YTD)
 - Units Sold (YTD)

 Each KPI displayed the year-over-year growth (2017 vs 2016) using the same YTD window (Jan–Jun) for consistency.

-Below the KPIs, I built several visuals:
+**Visualizations:**

-Monthly Revenue Trend:
-I intentionally used area charts for 2015 and 2016, and a thin line for 2017 with a highlighted endpoint.
-The idea was to emphasize that 2017 is still “in progress” and to visually separate it without overwhelming the layout.
+- Monthly Revenue Trend: area charts for 2015 and 2016.
+A thin line for 2017 with a highlighted endpoint + data label.

-Revenue by Category, Subcategory, and Products:
-Bar charts showing top performers.
-I limited products and subcategories to top 10 to avoid clutter.
+- Revenue by Category, Subcategory, and Products: Bar charts showing top performers.

-Revenue by Country:
+- Revenue by Country: A filled map chart, with data labels.
-A filled map, with labels only where the region size allowed.
-The labels were generated from the cleaned region names.

-Metric Switching Mechanism:
+**Slicers:**
+- Category, Subcategory and Region slicers
+- Metric Switching: Users may want to switch between revenue, profit, and volume, since the highest-revenue item isn’t always the most profitable.
+Excel doesn’t natively support metric switching for this layout, so I built duplicate sheets using different metrics and linked them with hyperlinked buttons designed to look like slicers to keep the dashboard consistent.

 Excel doesn’t allow native metric switching in pivot charts, so I simulated the behavior with a set of buttons styled to look like slicers.
 Each button hyperlinks to a sheet containing identical visuals but using a different measure (Revenue, Profit, Margin, Volume).
 It’s not the most elegant workaround, but it gives the user a feeling of “switching the metric” without breaking the visual flow.

+add the dax

+add the insights